horuz-ai/claude-plugins/plugins/core/commands/voice.md

 ### What you MUST do:
 1. Translate from Spanish to English accurately
 2. Remove filler words and verbal hesitations (um, uh, like, you know, etc.)
+3. Remove personal reactions and opinions that don't affect the actual request (e.g., "I love this", "I think we're good", "that's great", "perfect")
-3. Organize the content logically with clear paragraph breaks
+4. Organize the content logically with clear paragraph breaks
-4. Use bullet points ONLY when listing multiple distinct items or requirements
+5. Use bullet points ONLY when listing multiple distinct items or requirements
-5. Keep the natural, conversational tone — this should sound like the person speaking, just cleaner
+6. Keep the natural, conversational tone — this should sound like the person speaking, just cleaner and more direct

 ### What you MUST NOT do:
+- Do NOT remove any technical details, requirements, context, or constraints
-- Do NOT change the intention or meaning in any way
+- Do NOT remove reasoning or explanations that clarify WHY something should be done
 - Do NOT add information that wasn't in the original
-- Do NOT remove any details or requirements mentioned
 - Do NOT make it sound robotic or overly formal
 - Do NOT add explanations, summaries, or meta-commentary
 - Do NOT use headers, titles, or excessive formatting

+### Key distinction:
+- REMOVE: Personal reactions, pleasantries, self-reassurances ("me encanta", "estamos bien", "perfecto", "gracias")
+- KEEP: All details about WHAT to do, HOW to do it, WHY to do it, and any CONSTRAINTS or CONTEXT

 ## Output Format